Women need to rely on vulva self-examination to recognise the early signs of cancer.

 A Non Profit Organization for Over 20 Years

-WELCOME to the Association for Lichen Sclerosus and Vulval Health.
-Supporting, educating and helping patients since1995.
+The Association for Lichen Sclerosus and Vulval Health.
+Supporting, educating and helping patients since1994.
 The World’s first advocacy organization for LS.
+Charity reference number EW10262.

 To ensure sufficient awareness and education to facilitate a good outcome for the very young children who are being diagnosed now and who will have to grow up with LS.
 To make a future for them.

 To encourage medical professionals to research the truth, whether or not using potent topical steroids does delay or prevent progression to vulva cancer.
 There is some anecdotal evidence to support the theory that using steroids may be a factor in avoiding vulva cancer.